-- 10.1.3 Promptly following the receipt of the consent of OCS to the Joint Rights Agreement, patent representatives of each of the Parties shall meet (in person or by telephone) to discuss the patenting strategy for any Jointly Owned Inventions which may arise.
+- Promptly following the receipt of the consent of OCS to the Joint Rights Agreement, patent representatives of each of the Parties shall meet (in person or by telephone) to discuss the patenting strategy for any Jointly Owned Inventions which may arise.
 In particular, the Parties shall discuss which Party will file a patent application (including any provisional, substitution, divisional, continuation, continuation in part, reissue, renewal, reexamination, extension, supplementary protection certificate and the like) in respect of any Jointly Owned Invention (each, a "Joint Patent Application") and whether the Parties wish to appoint joint patent counsel.
-In any event, the Parties shall consult and reasonably cooperate with one another in the preparation, filing, prosecution (including prosecution strategy) and maintenance of such ach Joint Patent Application and shall [].
-In the event that one Party (the "Filing Party") wishes to file a patent application for a Jointly Owned Invention and the other Party (the "Non-Filing Party") does not want to file a patent application for a Jointly Owned Invention or does not want to file in a particular country, the Non-Filing Party in such country or all countries, as applicable) in a timely manner to allow the Filing Party to file and prosecute such patent application.
+In any event, the Parties shall consult and reasonably cooperate with one another in the preparation, filing, prosecution (including prosecution strategy) and maintenance of such each Joint Patent Application and shall [\].
+In the event that one Party (the "Filing Party") wishes to file a patent application for a Jointly Owned Invention and the other Party (the "Non-Filing Party") does not want to file a patent application for such Jointly Owned Invention or does not want to file in a particular country, the Non-Filing Party shall execute such documents and perform such acts at the Filing Party's reasonable expense as may be reasonably necessary to effect an assignment of such Jointly Owned Invention to the Filing Party (in such country or all countries, as applicable) in a timely manner to allow the Filing Party to file and prosecute such patent application.
 Likewise, if a Party (the "Opting-out Party") wishes to discontinue the prosecution and maintenance (or sharing in the costs with respect thereto) of a Joint Patent Application (in one or more countries), the other Party, at its sole option (the "Continuing Party"), may continue such prosecution and maintenance.
-In such event, the Opting-out Party application to the Continuing Party (in such country or all countries, as applicable) in a timely manner to allow the Continuing Party to prosecute and maintain such patent application. [] - 10.1.4 Except as expressly provided in Section 10.1.3 and in furtherance and not in limitation of Section 9.1, each Party shall not file a patent application based on the other Party's Confidential Information, and shall give no assistance to any Third Party for such application, without the other Party's prior written authorization. - 10.2 Inventions Owned by BioLineRx.
-Notwithstanding Section 10.1, the Parties agree that all rights to Inventions relating [], are the exclusive property of BioLineRx ("BioLineRx Inventions").
-BioLineRx shall be entitled to file in its own name relevant patent applications and to own resultant patent rights for any BioLineRx Invention. [] - 10.3 Inventions Owned by Merck.
-Notwithstanding Section 10.1, the Parties agree that all rights to Inventions relating [], are the exclusive property of Merck ("Merck Inventions").
-Merck shall be entitled to file in its own name relevant patent applications and to own resultant patent rights for any Merck Invention. [] - 10.4 [deleted]
+In such event, the Opting-out Party shall execute such documents and perform such acts at the Continuing Party's [\] to effect an assignment of such Joint Patent Application to the Continuing Party (in such country or all countries, as applicable) in a timely manner to allow the Continuing Party to prosecute and maintain such patent application. [\] - 10.1.4 Except as expressly provided in Section 10.1.3 and in furtherance and not in limitation of Section 9.1, each Party shall not file a patent application based on the other Party's Confidential Information, and shall give no assistance to any Third Party for such application, without the other Party's prior written authorization. - 10.2 Inventions Owned by BioLineRx.
+Notwithstanding Section 10.1, the Parties agree that all rights to Inventions relating [\], are the exclusive property of BioLineRx ("BioLineRx Inventions").
+BioLineRx shall be entitled to file in its own name relevant patent applications and to own resultant patent rights for any BioLineRx Invention. [\] - 10.3 Inventions Owned by Merck.
+Notwithstanding Section 10.1, the Parties agree that all rights to Inventions relating [\], are the exclusive property of Merck ("Merck Inventions").
+Merck shall be entitled to file in its own name relevant patent applications and to own resultant patent rights for any Merck Invention. [\] - 10.4 [deleted]